Linearizability of Saturated Polynomials: Fatou-Shishikura Inequalities

 \begin{definition} The \emph{weight} of a non-repelling cycle $Z$ is

 We define $\gamma_{irr}(P)$ as the sum of the weights of all irrational cycles, $\gamma_{ap}(P)$ as the sum of the weights of all attracting and parabolic cycles, and $\gamma(P) = \gamma_{irr}(Z) + \gamma_{ap}(Z)$ as the sum of the weights of all non-repelling cycles of $P$. \end{definition} Note that $\gamma_{irr}(P)$ equals the number of irrationally indifferent cycles, since each one of them has weight 1.
 We will derive our version of the Fatou-Shishikura inequality from the following result, which is basically due to Kiwi. \begin{theorem} $\gamma_{irr}(P) \le n_{\infty, J}(P)$. \end{theorem} \begin{proof} In the case where the Julia set $J(P)$ is connected, this is an immediate consequence of Kiwi's result, \autoref{thm:KiwiSeparation}.
-For every Cremer cycle and every Siegel cycle there is at least one associated infinite critical orbit in $J(P)$ which is not associated to any other Cremer or Siegel cycle, so $\gamma_{irr}(P) \le n_{\infty,J}(P)$.
+For every Cremer cycle and every Siegel cycle there is at least one associated critical point with infinite orbit in $J(P)$ which is not associated to any other Cremer or Siegel cycle.
+This implies that critical points associated to different Cremer or Siegel cycles are not equivalent, which shows $\gamma_{irr}(P) \le n_{\infty,J}(P)$.

 In the case of disconnected Julia set, we can decompose the dynamics of $P$ into a finite number of polynomials with connected Julia sets as follows.

 Every non-repelling cycle $Z=(z_1, \ldots, z_q)$ of $P$ is contained in some cycle $K(Z) = (K_1, \ldots, K_n)$ of periodic components of the filled-in Julia set $K(P)$.
 The period $n$ of $K(Z)$ always divides the period $q$ of $Z$, but it might be strictly smaller.
 Different periodic cycles either correspond to the same or to disjoint cycles of components.
 In this way we obtain a finite number of periodic cycles of components of the filled-in Julia set.